The 10 best gifts for the gamers in your life, no matter their age or experience

 Buying gifts for avid gamers this season is a little trickier than most.
-New models of PlayStation 4, Xbox One and other current generation game consoles aren't expected until the 2020 holiday season and most serious game players already one at least one, if not all of them.
-There are newer, upgraded versions that are worth considering, but a better gift idea might be to explore a retro video game console or a virtual reality headset (which has taken a big leap forward).
+New models of PlayStation 4, Xbox One and other current-generation game consoles aren't expected until the 2020 holiday season and most serious game players already one at least one, if not all of the available models.
+There are newer, upgraded versions that are worth considering, but a better gift idea could be to explore a retro video game console or a virtual reality gaming headset (which has taken a big leap forward).
 Here's what we consider to be an amazing lineup of the best gaming gifts for the discerning gamer in your life.
-This list will be updated as new and worthwhile gear for gamers hits my desk.
+This list will be updated as new and worthwhile gaming gear hits my desk.

 Dell's is a 13.3-inch laptop that's so trimmed up that the body is basically the size of an older 11.6-inch laptop.
 Being part of the company's XPS line means both its chassis and components are top notch for its class, so you're getting great battery life and performance, too.
 Read our Dell XPS 13 (2019) review.